HewlettPackard/Mithril/POC/README.md

 generated from SVIDs issued by SPIRE.
 The four workloads from the example (details, productpage, ratings, and reviews) are deployed in the `default` namespace.

+This POC requires at least 20GB of disk space and 2 CPUs, keep that in mind when setting up a VM.

+## Minimal configuration

+- 2 CPUs
+- 20 GB (for POC *only*)

 ## Requirements

+- docker
 - kubectl
 - istioctl
 - [kind](https://kind.sigs.k8s.io/docs/user/quick-start/#installation)
+- rpmbuild
+- fpm
+- make
+- go 1.16

 ## Create the cluster and the local docker registry